PERIODIC TABLE OF ARGUMENTS

 Theoretical framework

-The Periodic Table of Arguments (PTA) takes an innovative approach to argument categorization.
-Unlike the classifications, taxonomies, and lists of arguments put forward in philosophy and rhetoric so far, the PTA distinguishes between argument types by looking at three basic characteristics: the argument form, the argument substance, and the argument lever.
-By defining an argument type as a unique combination of the values of these three parameters, the PTA provides a clear rationale for distinguishing between the types.
-Arguments belong to the same type when they share the values of all three parameters, and they belong to different types if at least one of these values differs.
+By defining an argument type as a unique combination of its form, substance, and lever, the PTA provides a clear rationale for distinguishing between the types.
+Arguments belong to the same type when they share the values of all three parameters and belong to different types if at least one of these values differs.

 The PTA’s parametric approach to argument categorization makes it easier for people to articulate and justify their interpretations of argumentative or persuasive discourse.
-The approach also facilitates annotating argumentation in the wild, moving from fact-checking to argument-checking, representing persuasive discourse in Adpositional Argumentation, and implementing procedures for argument type identification in the KRINO explainable AI project.
+The approach facilitates empirical research as exemplified in research projects about the Neuroscience of Persuasion, the Psycholinguistics of Communication, and Annotating Argumentation in the Wild.
+It is also applied in an extension of fact-checking called Argument-Checking.
+Furthermore, formalized versions of the classification framework of the PTA are used to represent persuasive discourse in Adpositional Rhetoric and to identify argument types in the KRINO explainable AI project.

 By following the links, you can learn more about the basic terminology of the PTA and the three parameters argument form, argument substance, and argument lever.
-For more information and free downloads of key publications on the PTA, please see the list below.
+For more information and free downloads of key publications on the PTA, please see the side bar or the list below.

 Bibliography PTA